01 of 05

 What Is a Backstitch?

-A backstitch is sewn when the stitches will not be seen on the right side of a garment or project.
+Backstitch is a hand sewing stitch that is useful for when the stitches will not show on the right side of a garment or project.
 It is an excellent hand stitch to sew a seam because it is one of the strongest and most redundant stitches, making it very reliable.

 02 of 05

-- Sew the knot... in an inside area (usually a seam allowance) near where you want or need to start sewing.
+Knot the end of the thread with a large knot that won't pull through the fabric.
+Start the knot in an inside area (usually a seam allowance) near where you want or need to start sewing.

 03 of 05